Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition)

 The first part of the monograph introduces classical concentration inequalities for martingales, as well as some recent refinements and extensions.
 The power and versatility of the martingale approach is exemplified in the context of codes defined on graphs and iterative decoding algorithms, as well as codes for wireless communication.

-The second part of the monograph introduces the entropy method, an information-theoretic technique for deriving concentration inequalities for functions of many independent random variables.
-The basic ingredients of the entropy method are discussed first in conjunction with the closely related topic of logarithmic Sobolev inequalities, which are typical of the so-called functional approach to studying the concentration of measure phenomenon.
-The discussion on logarithmic Sobolev inequalities is complemented by a related viewpoint based on probability in metric spaces.
-This viewpoint centers around the so-called transportation-cost inequalities, whose roots are in information theory.
+The second part of the monograph introduces the entropy method, an information-theoretic technique for deriving concentration inequalities.
+The basic ingredients of the entropy method are discussed first in the context of logarithmic Sobolev inequalities, which underlie the so-called functional approach to concentration of measure, and then from a complementary information-theoretic viewpoint based on transportation-cost inequalities and probability in metric spaces.
 Some representative results on concentration for dependent random variables are briefly summarized, with emphasis on their connections to the entropy method.
-Finally, we discuss several applications of the entropy method and related information-theoretic tools to problems in communications and coding.
-These include strong converses, empirical distributions of good channel codes with non-vanishing error probability, and an information-theoretic converse for concentration of measure.
+Finally, we discuss several applications of the entropy method to problems in communications and coding, including strong converses, empirical distributions of good channel codes, and an information-theoretic converse for concentration of measure.

-The authors would like to thank several individuals, who have carefully read parts of the manuscript in its multiple stages and provided multiple constructive comments, suggestions, and corrections.
+It is a pleasure to thank several individuals, who have carefully read parts of the manuscript in various stages and provided constructive comments, suggestions, and corrections.
 These include Ronen Eshel, Peter Harremo\"es, Eran Hof, Nicholas Kalouptsidis, Leor Kehaty, Aryeh Kontorovich, Ioannis Kontoyannis, Mokshay Madiman, Daniel Paulin, Yury Polyanskiy, Boaz Shuval, Emre Telatar, Tim van Erven, Sergio Verd\'u, Yihong Wu and Kostis Xenoulis.
-Among these people, Leor Kehaty is gratefully acknowledged for a detailed report on the initial manuscript.
-The authors wish also to gratefully acknowledge the three anonymous reviewers for their very constructive and detailed suggestions, which contributed a lot to the presentation of this manuscript in its advanced stages.
+Among these people, Leor Kehaty is gratefully acknowledged for a very detailed report on the initial draft of this manuscript, and Boaz Shuval is acknowledged for some helpful comments on the first edition.
+The authors are thankful to the three anonymous reviewers and the Editor in Chief, Sergio Verd\'u, for very constructive and detailed suggestions, which contributed a lot to the presentation of the first edition of this manuscript.
 The authors accept full responsibility for any remaining omissions or errors.